sevagh/xumx-sliCQ/README.md

 Time-frequency masking is one strategy for music source separation, where the magnitude spectrogram of the mix is multiplied by an estimated target mask ([read more](https://source-separation.github.io/tutorial/basics/tf_and_masking.html)).
 Open-Unmix uses the short-time Fourier transform (STFT) for the spectral representation of music, and learns to estimate the magnitude STFT of a target from the mixture.
 The STFT is useful in audio and music applications, but it has a uniform and fixed frequency and time resolution controlled by the window size, where one size does not fit all: [paper 1](https://arxiv.org/abs/1504.07372), [paper 2](https://arxiv.org/abs/1905.03330).

-Transforms with nonuniform frequency spacing, leading to varied time-frequency resolution, can better represent the tonal and transient characteristics of musical signals.
+Transforms with nonuniform frequency spacing, leading to varying time-frequency resolution, can better represent the tonal and transient characteristics of musical signals.
 [Frequency-warped transforms](http://elvera.nue.tu-berlin.de/typo3/files/1015Burred2006.pdf) such as the [constant-Q transform](https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1007&context=argart) have been used in music source separation systems to improve over the STFT.

-The sliCQ transform, which is the realtime/sliding window version of the Nonstationary Gabor Transform (NSGT), is a spectral transform that allows for arbitrary nonlinear frequency scales with perfect inversion.
+The sliCQ transform, which is the realtime version of the Nonstationary Gabor Transform (NSGT), is a spectral transform that allows for arbitrary nonlinear frequency scales with perfect inversion.
 The following visual comparison of sliCQ transform (xumx-sliCQ default) vs. STFT (UMX default) on a 10s excerpt of music ([Mestis - El Mestizo](https://www.youtube.com/watch?v=0kn2doStfp4)) demonstrates the improved visual clarity of musical events:
 ![slicq_spectral](./.github/slicq_spectral.png)

-My source separation hypothesis is based on the above spectrograms - given that the sliCQ transform can represent music with more clarity due to its adaptive time-frequency resolution, it is worth exploring to use in a neural network for music source separation.
+My source separation hypothesis is based on the above spectrograms - given that the sliCQ transform can represent music with more clarity due to its adaptive time-frequency resolution, it is worth exploring in music source separation.

 ### sliCQ hyperparameter search

 The parameters of the sliCQ were chosen by a 60-iteration random parameter search using the "mix-phase oracle", where the ground truth magnitude sliCQ is combined with the mix phase to get a complex sliCQ and invert it to the time domain target waveform with the highest SDR.
 60 iterations are enough to give a statistically good combination of parameters in a large problem space according to [Bergstra and Bengio 2012](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).

 The parameter search is described in more detail in [docs/slicq_params.md](./docs/slicq_params.md).
-The configuration chosen for the xumx-sliCQ network uses the Bark scale with 262 bins, 32.9 - 22050 Hz, and slice and transition lengths of 18060 and 4514 samples (409 ms and 102 ms respectively)
+The configuration chosen for the xumx-sliCQ network uses the Bark scale with 262 bins, 32.9 - 22050 Hz, and slice and transition lengths of 18060 and 4514 samples (409 ms and 102 ms respectively).

-This resulted in a theoretical maximum SDR performance of **8.84 dB** for all 4 targets on the validation set of MUSDB18-HQ (from the initial estimates, ignoring further refinement through multi-channel iterative Wiener filtering).
-Compare this to the STFT (UMX defaults: window = 4096, overlap = 1024), which achieves **8.56 dB**.

 ## Network architecture